Monday, July 29, 2024

 Conclusion

 The High Priestess invites us to choose life, not by ignoring the body but by recognizing that our consciousness and spirituality arise from it.
 She encourages us to explore the depths of our nature while embracing our physical life.
 We can balance the various aspects of our minds and choose a path of growth and wisdom.
-The High Priestess guides us to spiritual maturity: the recognition that freedom comes only after understanding and mastery of our physical life.
+The High Priestess encourages us to seek spiritual maturity and the mastery of our physical life.

 1 comment: